Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive Learning: Methodology

 \subsubsection{Soft Constraints for Adversarial Texts}

-\textbf{Adversarial Text Distribution.} Due to the discrete nature of text data, the first step of optimizing both the adversarial texts and the adversarial images simultaneously based on gradients is to transform the text into a continuous distribution.
-Motivated by~\cite{guo2021gradient}, we can obtain the text distribution through the Gumble-softmax~\cite{jang2016categorical}.
-Specifically, for a sequence of words $x_t = [w_1, w_2, ... w_n]$ where each $w_j \in \mathcal{V}$ and $\mathcal{V}$ is a fixed vocabulary, we use a Gumble-softmax distribution $P_{\theta}$ parameterized by a matrix $\Theta \in R^{n \times V}$ to sample a sequence of probability vectors $\pi$, where $\pi = \pi _1 ... \pi _n$, and use an embedding function $e(\cdot)$ to convert $\pi$ to input text embedding.
-Samples $\pi$ and adversarial text features $e(\pi)$ are obtained according to the process:
+\textbf{Adversarial Text Distribution.} Due to the discrete nature of text data, optimizing adversarial texts and images simultaneously requires transforming the text into a continuous distribution.
+Following the approach in Guo et al.\cite{guo2021gradient}, we employ the Gumbel-Softmax distribution\cite{jang2016categorical} to model text data.
+Specifically, for a sequence of words $t = [w_1, w_2, ..., w_n]$ with each $w_j$ belonging to a fixed vocabulary $\mathcal{V}$, we utilize a Gumbel-Softmax distribution $P_{\theta}$, parameterized by a matrix $\Theta \in \mathbb{R}^{n \times V}$.
+This distribution is used to sample a sequence of probability vectors $\pi$, where $\pi = \pi_1 ... \pi_n$ ($\pi _n$ denotes the probability vector of $w_n$ ).
+These vectors are then converted into input text embeddings using an embedding function $e(\cdot)$.
+Probability vectors $\pi$ and adversarial text features $e(\pi)$ are obtained according to the process:

-where $g_{k,j}\sim $Gumble (0,1) and $t > 0$ is a temperature parameter that controls the smoothness of Gumble-softmax distribution.
+where $g_{k,j}\sim $Gumble (0,1) and $\tau > 0$ is a temperature parameter that controls the smoothness of Gumble-softmax distribution.

 \textbf{Soft Constraint.} For the fluency of the generated adversarial texts, we maximize the likelihood of the next token prediction when giving previous tokens: